Lawes & McGuigan pull out of England training camp

 Gloucester hooker George McGuigan has also withdrawn with a knee problem.

-Northampton lock David Ribbans comes in for Lawes, 33, and Bath hooker Tom Dunn replaces McGuigan, 29, in the squad.
+Lock David Ribbans comes in for his Northampton team-mate Lawes, 33, and Bath's Tom Dunn replaces McGuigan, 29.

-Lawes has already missed large parts of the season through injury, including all of England's autumn Tests after suffering concussion.
+Lawes, who can play as a lock of back row, has already missed large parts of the season through injury, including all of England's autumn Tests after suffering concussion.

-The British and Irish Lions forward and Bristol prop Ellis Genge were named as England vice-captains by Borthwick, who succeeded Eddie Jones as head coach last month.
+The British and Irish Lions forward and Bristol prop Ellis Genge were named as England vice-captains by Borthwick after he succeeded Eddie Jones as head coach last month.

 Another hooker, Jamie George, is also a concern after he was concussed during Saracens' defeat by Edinburgh on Sunday.